jboyer4/vcf-pipeline/README.md

  More information about vcf file formats can be found here: http://www.internationalgenome.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-40/

-The files in this repository are not representitive of ever step of data analysis for this publication, but rather are selected to highlight some of the projects I put together while working on this publication.
+The files in this repository are not representitive of every step of data analysis for this publication, but rather are selected to highlight some of the projects I put together while working on this publication.

 Information about included files: